InDifferent/ES-scraper/README.md

   -rompath    optional path to ROMs - if not supplied, rompath is build from name option
               - used with name and platform arguments (ex: ~/RetroPie/roms/mame)
-  -ext        option extension list for ROMs - if not supplied, all files are matched
+  -ext        optional extension list for ROMs - if not supplied, all files are matched
               - used with name and platform arguments (ex: ".zip .ZIP")
+  -accurate   improve accuracy by searching for each game individually
+              - this is a lot slower, but gives better results
 ```

 Quick script written in Python that uses various online sources to scrape artwork and game info and saves it as XML files to be read by EmulationStation.